mewza/freedom_pool/README.md

        (commented out means they are disabled)

-If you have some modifications and improvements that appear to be stable send over I will check them out, but otherwise enjoy, this is a great static allocation alternative to stdlib's.
+If you have some ideas for improvements or have made modification that are stable send over to me for evaluation, and I will integrate them if it benefits this project.

 This is how you would use it in your app, in main.mm/.cpp you make a static allocation of class and iniitializae it to the max size of your app's memory usage, or if you can just uncomment DISABLE_NEWDELETE_OVERRIDE and DISABLE_MALLOC_FREE_OVERRIDE